 Mathematics and geometry are subjects that intrigue many people.
 Geometry, in particular, is interesting because we can see it in action when we put sand on a flat surface.
 We vibrate the surface, and a shape appears in the sand.
 As we change the frequency of the vibration, different geometric shapes appear.

-Ley lines and vibrational geometry are patterns of life.
+Ley lines and sacred geometry vibrational energy are the patterns of life.
 For example, the Nautilus shell’s logarithmic spiral enables it to grow without changing shape.
 Similarly, honeybees construct hexagonal cells to hold honey.
 It is a perfect structural shape that can endure impacts and harsh temperatures.
 Ancient cultures ascribed particular meanings to these patterns for reasons which escape modern man.
 Here is a mainstream BBC news article (10) discussing the mysterious nature of these energy ley lines and the planetary grid.

 How Can I Use This Knowledge?